Revisiting Bi-Encoder Neural Search: An Encoding--Searching Separation Perspective: Discussions

 \item \textit{Design and Train Better Searching Operations:} This research direction aims to investigate the potential design and training strategy of searching operations that can perform the heavy-lifting in the search task while being more efficient than the traditional bi-encoder approach.

-\item \textit{Design Customized Models for Transfer Learning:} This research direction aims to explore new configurations and design choices enabled by the encoding--searching separation perspective that are suitable for zero-shot search and transfer learning between search tasks, an important topic in the field of neural search. \end{itemize}
+\item \textit{Design Customized Models for Transfer Learning:} This research direction aims to explore new configurations enabled by the encoding--searching separation perspective that are suitable for zero-shot search and transfer learning between search tasks, an important topic in the field of neural search. \end{itemize}